As I continuously tell my students, being able to form complex sentences, and then say them fluently, is key to passing IELTS.

 How do they travel around ?
 What are the pros and cons ?

 What are their options and estimate the prices.

 Try to use as much new vocabulary as possible, words and expressions.

 Finally, pronunciation.
-I will show Drake and Cook two clips, one from ‘Twin Peaks’, the other of the actor Peter O’Toole being interviewed.
+I will show Drake and Cook a clip from ‘Twin Peaks’.
 The teams, all members, have to imitate or copy the voice, gestures and intonation.
 Points out of 50 for this task.